Avid29/RenderSharp/csci711-docs/ProjectProposal/README.md

 [Project Link](https://github.com/Avid29/RenderSharp)

-# Project Objectives
+## Project Objectives

-## Basic Objectives
+### Basic Objectives

 ##### I would consider these the bare minimum to have completed the project

-- RenderSharp will be a rendering API written entirely in C# using the library [ComputeSharp](https://github.com/Sergio0694/ComputeSharp) to construct and run compute shaders
+- RenderSharp will be a rendering library written entirely in C# using the library [ComputeSharp](https://github.com/Sergio0694/ComputeSharp) to construct and run compute shaders

 - Compute shaders will be used to run path tracing and material shading on the GPU